philadams-zz/dotfiles/README.txt

 future
 ------

+- break out aliases and useful functions into their own files
 - a better way of having one config file working on both the ubuntu and os x machines